mongoose-os-apps/smallest-wifi-button/README.md

 The contents of this repository are licenced under cc-by https://creativecommons.org/licenses/by/4.0/deed.de

-This menas you can use the stuff even commercially as long you attribute me.
+This means you can use the stuff even commercially as long you attribute me.
 For attribution please use bitluni and the link https://youtube.com/bitlunislab

 have fun!